klahnakoski/blacker/README.md

-# Blacker - Denser Black formatting
+# More Black! - Denser Black formatting

 This is s a fork of [the Blackcode formatter](https://github.com/psf/black)

 ### Problem

-I love Black formatting because I agree with its formatting choices, but it does have one pathology: Excessive indenting on data structures
+I love Black formatting because I agree with its formatting choices, but it does have one pathology: [Excessive indenting on data structures](https://github.com/psf/black/issues/626)

 ```python
 schema = {